uva-engineering-decision-analysis/class_notes/Session_6.md

 Ex: If X is a random variable and the distribution over X governs by $\theta$.
 So, a realization is a draw from the distribution and the parameters.

 Ex: You are going to do fraud detection.
+You have financial transaction come to the system.
+The computer has to very quickly identify the liklihood if the transaction is fraud or not.
+You have a lot of data and small percentage of them are likelihood probabilty and the action is whether or not flag that transaction and give it more screening by human analyst.

+### Building and Running a decision rule:

+1- Building and calibrating the tools

+2- Put into the production